-More than just any old dress-up, cosplay (costume play) is an integral part of geek subculture.
-It normally involves wearing an outfit and accessories to resemble a specific character as closely as possible.
+More than just any old dress-up, cosplay (costume play) is an integral part of the geek subculture.
+It involves wearing an outfit and accessories to resemble a specific character as closely as possible.
 That could be somebody from a video game, cartoon, fantasy novel, film or series.
 Many cosplay enthusiasts also attend comic conventions.

-Fans of cosplay normally get into it out of pure passion for their favourite video game/super hero movie/sci-fi series.
-Many take a DIY approach, spending weeks on sourcing material, designing and creating their own costumes.
+Fans of cosplay normally get into it out of pure passion for their favourite video game, super hero movie or sci-fi series.
+Many take a DIY approach.
+They can spend weeks on sourcing material, designing and creating their own costumes.